sous-chefs/docker/README.md

 - `command` - The command to run when starting the container.
 - `autoremove` - Boolean - Automatically delete a container when it's command exits.
 Defaults to `false`.
-- `binds` - An array of `:` separated paths to bind mount from the host into the container in the form `['/host-bits:/container-bits', '/more-host-bits:/more-container-bits']`.
-  Defaults to `nil`.
+- `volumes` - An array of volume bindings for this container.
+Each volume binding is a string in one of these forms:
+    `container_path` to create a new volume for the container.
+    `host_path:container_path` to bind-mount a host path into the container.
+    `host_path:container_path:ro` to make the bind-mount read-only inside the container.
 - `cap_add` - An array Linux Capabilities (`man 7 capabilities`) to
   add to grant the container beyond what it normally gets.
 - `cap_drop` - An array Linux Capabilities (`man 7 capabilities`) to